weilingx46/workshop-sassy-hugo/README.md

 `hugo new theme theme-name`

 This will create some of the files and folders needed for the new theme.
-Next, go back into your `config.toml` file and change the `title` field to your theme's name.
+Next, go back into your `config.toml` file and change the `theme` field to your theme's name.
 Now let's open up the `themes/theme-name/layouts/index.html` file and place some basic html there: